VehvilainenPooki/learning-environment/Documentation/Design_Document.md

 # MVP Design Document
-This document outlines the scope, key features, techologies, structure and testing protocol for the MVP of the project.
+This document outlines the scope, key features, technologies, structure and testing protocol for the MVP of the project.

 ## Scope
 The MVP environment is focused on `mathematics` exercises with LaTeX formulas support. `Students`, `teachers` and `admins` can log in to see their own views.

 ### The views
 #### Student
-The student view consist of a list of courses they are attending and a list of due exercise packages from their courses.
+The student view consists of a list of courses they are attending and a list of due exercise packages from their courses.
-Clicking a course will hide other courses exercises.
-There is an options to display past, current and future exercises.
+Clicking a course will hide other course's exercises.
+There are options to display past, current and future exercises.

 #### Teacher
-The teacher view consist of a list of courses that they are a part of and a list of exercise packages from their courses.
+The teacher view consists of a list of courses that they are a part of and a list of exercise packages from their courses.
-Clicking a course will hide other courses exercises.
+Clicking a course will hide other course's exercises.
-There is an options to display past, current and future exercises.
+There are options to display past, current and future exercises.
-There is options to add a course and an exercise.
+There are options to add a course and an exercise.
 Double clicking a course or an exercise package opens an options menu where one can modify content, access and visibility and delete it.
 One can also click the three dots that appear on hover to modify or delete the unit.